 Another art form by the Huichol Indians is the Ojo de Dios or God’s eye.

 The resulting object is known as the Mystery, because only God can see and understand the unknown.
 As with many indigenous designs, the four points represent, earth, wind, water, and fire.
 In the Huichol Indian culture, when a baby is born a Mystery is created.
 The center eye is woven by the father.
 Then another eye (ring) was added for each year until the child reaches the age of 5. (referenece) Today, these designs an get quite large and elaborate.
-My adopted son is Hispanic, so I had designed an Ojo de Dios Canvaswork design for the 2010 Nordic Needle Stitcher’s retreat.
+Below is an Ojo de Dios Canvaswork pattern designed by Debi Feyh for the 2010 Nordic Needle Stitcher’s retreat.

-As I read more about the Mayan people, ancient and present, I am amazed by how well the culture has been preserved with design elements remaining virtually untouched over centuries.
+The Mayan culture has been preserved with design elements remaining virtually untouched over centuries.
 Are there certain themes that transcends time and space, because we see these same stylized designs in other cultures throughout history?
-The bright designs remind me of the stitched motifs of the Scandinavian women and beadwork by Native Americans.
+The bright designs are reminiscent of the stitched motifs of the Scandinavian women and beadwork by Native Americans.
 Each culture has adapted to include new stitches and materials brought by outsiders.
-However, looking back through time, it seems that the more things change, the more they really stay the same….at least for stitchers.
+Looking back through time, it seems that the more things change, the more they really stay the same, at least for stitchers.
 As artisans today, don’t we keep stitching to provide our friends, family, and homes with handmade items yet adapting our designs and techniques to include new fibers and materials?

-In thinking towards 2012 and what mysteries the year holds, I designed this embroidered flower taking elements of Mayan designs and the Huichol’s Mystery.
+This embroidered flower was designed taking elements of Mayan designs and the Huichol’s Mystery.
 Since we have no idea what 2012 will bring, let us live in the present, reminded of our heritage yet planning for our future.
-Happy Stitching in 2012!

 We hope this guide makes your stitching easier and more enjoyable!